chargetrip/examples/route/README.md

 3.  showing information about the whole journey duration;
 4.  showing information about the energy consumption.

 This example is build with JS and requires a basic understanding of the GraphQL language.
 You can read this tutorial ["GraphQL starter quide"]() to see GraphQL in action.

-You can see it up and running [here](https://chargetrip.github.io/examples/route/).
+To see this example live 👉 [demo](https://chargetrip.github.io/examples/route/).

 ### Preparation